- BY Colin Yeo

 The only exception to this rule applies to Swiss citizens:

-If they spend more than the maximum number of years abroad, migrants previously holding settled status could apply to return to the UK as a returning resident.
+If they spend more than the maximum number of years abroad, migrants previously holding settled status can apply to return to the UK as a returning resident.

-Everyone else: ILR automatically lapses after two years of absence
+Everyone else: Indefinite leave to remain automatically lapses after two years of absence

 Normally, where a person with leave, whether limited or indefinite, travels outside the UK, that person can re-enter the UK as long as the leave has not expired.
 The law covering this type of re-entry is the Immigration (Leave to Enter and Remain) Order 2000 (SI 2000/1161).